artinfaghanzadeh/Prime_recognition/README.md

 # **Important thing that you have to know before run project😎**

 This project was built by artin faghanzadeh.
-Visit Linkedin page using this adress : https://www.linkedin.com/in/artin-faghanzadeh/
+Visit Linkedin page using this address : https://www.linkedin.com/in/artin-faghanzadeh/

 ## 1 - What the project does?